Covariance group

-transforms as a bispinor, that is, under the (1/2, 0) ⊕ (0, 1/2) representation of the O(1, 3) group.
+transforms as a Dirac spinor, that is, under the (1/2, 0) ⊕ (0, 1/2) representation of the O(1, 3) group.

 The covariance principle, unlike the relativity principle, does not imply that the equations are invariant under transformations from the covariance group.
 In practice the equations for electromagnetic and strong interactions are invariant, while the weak interaction is not invariant under the parity transformation.
 For example, the Maxwell equation is invariant, while the corresponding equation for the weak field explicitly contains left currents and thus is not invariant under the parity transformation.

 In general relativity the covariance group consists of all arbitrary (invertible and differentiable) coordinate transformations.